 Billet families have included traditional 2-parent families, single parent families and “empty-nesters”.
 All that’s needed is the willingness to help a player pursue his dream by providing “A Home Away from Home”.

-If you are interested in the possibility of becoming a Billet or want more information please contact our Billet Coordinator
+Be part of our team!
+If you are interested in the possibility of becoming a Billet or want more information please contact our Billet Coordinators or apply below

 Devin Windle 306-728-2363 firstname.lastname@example.org